-Most betting sites will also offer free March Madness bracket contests.
+Most betting sites also offer free March Madness bracket contests.
 In these contests, you predict which team will win each game before the tournament starts.
 If you pick the most games right (or earn the most points in some cases), you’ll get a share of the prize pool.

 Since many of these contests are free, sportsbooks can open them up to everyone nationwide.
-You can also find paid March Madness contests with entry fees that up the potential prize pool and narrow down the number of entrants.
+You can also find paid March Madness contests with entry fees that increase the potential prize pool and narrow down the number of entrants.

 Why bet on college basketball?